ms2176/Green-Datathon-Mapping-Forest-Futures/README.md

 4.

-5. Refer to `tutorial.md` for a step-by-step guide on how to manipulate the data using Python and Pandas.
+5. Refer to `tutorial.py` for a step-by-step guide on how to manipulate the data using Python and Pandas.
 6. Use `cheat_sheet.md` as a quick reference for common Python and Pandas operations during your analysis.
-7. The `dataset/Forest_Area.csv` file contains the data you will be analyzing.
+7. The `Forest_Area.csv` file contains the data you will be analyzing.
 Make sure to explore it thoroughly.

 ## License